Introduction to JSP Life Cycle

 - JSPs differentiate the concept of content presentation and content generation.

 This has been a guide to JSP Life Cycle.
-Here we discussed the introduction, steps, and example of the JSP Life Cycle.
+Here we discussed the basic concept, steps, and example of the JSP Life Cycle, respectively.
 You can also go through our other suggested articles to learn more –